WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 A clever reflection on this notion of conditions we can control, cannot control, or lose control of will remind us of how end users experience the same relationship to the product as we see during a test procedure.
-The User Interface offers defines which conditions end users may affect, and everything else is outside their control.
+The User Interface defines which conditions end users may affect, and everything else is outside their control.